dart-lang/tools/pkgs/graphs/README.md

 Graph.

 Each algorithm is a top level function which takes callback arguments that provide the mechanism for traversing the graph.
-For example two common approaches for representing a graph:
+For example, two common approaches for representing a graph:

 ```dart